stacksjs/ts-tokens/docs/showcase.md

 # Showcase

-Here are all the cool projects that people have built using `qrx`.
+Here are all the cool projects that people have built using `tokens`.

 ## Community Projects